EndPointCorp/end-point-blog/2015/04/22/railsconf-2015-atlanta-day-two.html.md

 - After a rejected interview, think about what specifically might change your mind about the candidate.
 - Also communicate the reapplication process.
 - Improve your process by measuring with the goal to prevent false negatives.
-One actionable item here is to keep tabs on people – are there any developers you didn't hire that went on to become very successful &amp; what did you miss?
+One actionable item here is to keep tabs on people – are there any developers you didn't hire that went on to become very successful & what did you miss?
 - Read [this book](http://www.amazon.com/Smart-Gets-Things-Done-Technical/dp/1590598385).

-Interview practices that Kerri doesn't recommend include looking at GPA/SAT/ACT scores, requiring a Pull request to apply, speed interviews, giving puzzle questions, whiteboard coding &amp; fizzbuzz.
+Interview practices that Kerri doesn't recommend include looking at GPA/SAT/ACT scores, requiring a Pull request to apply, speed interviews, giving puzzle questions, whiteboard coding & fizzbuzz.

 While I'm not extremely involved in the hiring processes for End Point, I am interested in the topic of growing talent within a company.
 The notes specifically related to identifying your own hiring biases was compelling.